 Dive Policy

-Blue North Scuba Club logo
+Logo for Blue North Scuba Club - transparent by SD

-• Maximum depth is 130 ft.
+• Maximum depth is 130 ft. for those divers who have training at that depth.

 • There will be no planned decompression dives.

-• Dives over 40 ft. will include a 3 min. safety stop at 1/2 the deepest depth, and a 3 min. safety stop at 15 ft.
+• Dives over 40 ft. will include a 3 min. safety stop at 1/2 the deepest depth, and a 3 min. safety stop at 10-15 ft.

 • All divers on a Club dive must be a Blue North Scuba Club member or guest of a Blue North Scuba Club member.